ajcwebdev/ryan-gpt/done/2023/2023-12-16-solidstart-the-shape-of-frameworks-to-come-part-01.md

 During this segment, the speaker removes the newly created API routes, opting to rely fully on Solid’s server functions for retrieving and adding items.
 By importing these functions on the client, the to-do component automatically synchronizes data without explicit fetch calls.
 This approach reveals how frictionless the developer experience can be when skipping classic AJAX patterns.

-The second paragraph digs into security and best practices.
+This section digs into security and best practices.
 The speaker acknowledges that while server functions simplify calls, developers still need to verify authentication or other checks.
 Observers learn that these boundary conditions resemble typical endpoint concerns but are more easily enforced.
 Overall, the to-do flow exemplifies how swiftly an app can scale from minimal pages to robust data handling.

 ### 00:48:00 - 00:54:00 - Form Submissions and Progressive Enhancement